mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 ### Privacy Considerations

-There are no privacy considerations that are specific to this DID Method specificiation.
-Privacy considersations and requirements are the responsiblity of a particular platform implementation and the classes of Business Processes and Business Documents supported by that platform.
+There are no privacy considerations that are specific to this DID Method Namespace Specification.
+Privacy considersations and requirements are the responsiblity of the particular platform Implementor - taking into consideration the types of Business Documents, Business Processes, Agents, and Application Objects processed by that platform.

 The syntax and construction of a "BlueToqueTools Deed" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.